tombetthauser/aa-module-7-progress-tracker-evaluations/README.md

 # Capstone PT Evaluations

-Instructions and examples for Progress Tracker evaluations specifically in relation to capstone projects in module 7.

----

 TLDR: We need to be leaving more official evaluations on Progress Tracker, especially with students who are on their last deferral or their second capstone attempt.

 ---